jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 #  Mark and sweep garbage collection is notorious for negatively impacting interactive application usage. e.g. it adds unpredictable latency to user interaction.
 # Mark and sweep garbage collection typically requires a larger working set in RAM.
 Will you need still more ram ?

 People often have this mistaken assumption that manual storage management has low and bounded latency, uses memory efficiently, and is fast.
 All of those assumptions are badly wrong.
 Manual storage management has unpredictable and unbounded latencies, it leads both to much higher fragmentation of memory and much higher retention of unneded memory than automatic storage management (in particular in C-derived languages, where objects can't be moved around by the GC), and it usually requires more cycles per byte allocated than a good garbage collector.
 Manual storage management is one of the main reasons for C, Objective-C, and C++ applications to be as bloated and slow as they are.
-And, unfortunately, the problem is unfixable in C-derived languages--Boehm GC is pretty much the best you can do in terms of GC for C-derived languages, and Boehm GC isn't very good compared to the best General/GCs.
+And, unfortunately, the problem is unfixable in C-derived languages--Boehm GC is pretty much the best you can do in terms of GC for C-derived languages, and Boehm GC isn't very good compared to the best GCs.

 Cocoa will never have GC.
 Short of a complete rewrite, the best it will ever get is good bindings to languages with GC (like Java, C#, Python, ...).

-*And this is why there's a -finalize method on General/NSObject, and why it's public knowledge that Apple is adding a GC to Cocoa?*
+*And this is why there's a -finalize method on NSObject, and why it's public knowledge that Apple is adding a GC to Cocoa?*

 ----